 In the past, when people complimented me, my natural reaction was to make a derpy face before trying to brush off their praise with an awkward laugh.

-I never thought too much about my default reaction—until I started noticing how I felt when friends would reject my compliments towards them.
+I never thought too much about my default reaction—until I started noticing how I felt when friends rejected my compliments towards them.

 If you think about it, compliments are like small presents from a friend.
 If you made a face or brushed off the present, how do you think your friend would feel?
 By changing how we view compliments, we can find ways to give—and receive—them with less awkwardness.